 She attended SUNY Purchase's conservatory sculpture program from 2009-2012 and graduated from SUNY New Paltz in 2017 where she served as a teaching assistant of invertebrate paleontology, with an interdisciplinary degree encompassing visual arts and geoscience.
-She is beginning her masters in Earth and Environmental Sciences at Brooklyn College in Fall 2019.
+She is currently a master's student in Earth and Environmental Sciences at Brooklyn College in Fall 2019.
 Her thesis topic is on lytoceratid ammonites.

 In her free time, Kate is volunteering with friends from the Illinois Paleontological Survey and AMNH to produce reconstructions for the Museu Nacional in Brazil after a 2018 fire destroyed its entire invertebrate paleontology collection.
 She is a co-founder of Project Pandinus, an initiative advocating for vulnerable scorpions and other invertebrates, and a project to save coral reefs with her best friend.
 She is very proud to be a member of the Ocean Artists Society, an elite collective of ecologically-conscious artists of marine-biological subjects founded by Wyland and advised by Dr. Sylvia Earle.

 Kate's work has been featured in Dekit!
 Magazine, Susan Cohn Rockefeller's documentary Mission of Mermaids: a Love Letter to the Ocean, on PTV, and she has completed commissions and exhibits for some of the foremost natural history museums in the world.

 What I think I do